since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 #### Feature: Diamond in the Rough

 While you follow a rigid code of conduct in your professional life, your extracurricular activities are more varied.

 You specialize in one of the following downtime activities: Carousing, Gambling, Pit Fighting, or Crime (pick one).
-Whenever you engage in this downtime activity, you may re-roll one check.
+Whenever you engage in your favored downtime activity, you may re-roll one check.
 In the event of a complication, you may re-roll your result on the complications table.
 You must keep the new result.

-See _Xanathar's Guide to Everything_ pp. 125-134 for details on downtime activities.
+See "Downtime Activities" in chapter 2 of _Xanathar's Guide to Everything_.

 #### Suggested Characteristics

-Look up mix of criminal, charlatan, and soldier?
+Use the tables for the soldier or criminal backgrounds in the _Player's Handbook_ as the basis for your traits and motivations, modifying the entries when appropriate to suit your identity as a transporter.